Azure RBAC Roles Demystified: Every Role, Every Identity, and When to Assign What to Whom

 Key Vault Key Vault Secrets User AzureDatabricks (2ff814a6…)

-Scenario 5: DevOps Engineer Deploying Infrastructure
+Scenario 5: DevOps Engineer Deploying Pipelines

 Resource Role Why